 Associated Research Fellows

-My laboratory recently hosted two PhD students from Brazil and one from Belgium during 2015, and will host another student from Brazil in 2017.
+My laboratory hosted two PhD students from Brazil and one from Belgium during 2015, and will host another student from Brazil in 2017.
 Each of the Brazilian students (Caryne, Ana, and Jose) received fellowships from the Ciência sem Fronteiras (Science without Borders) and Doutorado Sanduíche (Doctorate Sandwich) programs funded by Coordenação de Aperfeiçoamento de Pessoal de Nivel Superior (CAPES) of the Brazilian Ministry of Education to support their study in my lab.
 Frederik received a research fellowship from the Research Foundation - Flanders.